 Alcoholics often also use the optimistic bias and tell themselves “it won’t happen to me”, even though in many cases “it” already has.

 They also use denial to convince themselves that there is no problem.
-This denial is often deeply entrenched and takes a skillful counselor to deconstruct.
+This denial is often deeply entrenched and takes a skillful counsellor to deconstruct.
 In treatment, asking the alcoholic to look at the consequences of her behaviour is a way to start chipping away at denial.
-Members of the therapeutic group are able to expose logical fallacy, draw attention to blind spots, and confront denial head on.
+Members of the therapeutic group are able to expose logical fallacy, draw attention to blind spots and confront denial head on.

 Alcholics may be also angry with the world and blame others for their drinking (“I wouldn’t drink if you didn’t do whatever”).
 This provides them with a “reason” to drink which would diminish cognitive dissonance according to theory.
 It also helps them to play the victim which diminishes their perception of their responsibility in the behaviour.